 Medical tourism is when you go overseas for medical treatment.
-Each year, over 15,000 Australians travel for medical tourism.
+Each year, many Australians travel for medical tourism.
 Most people don't suffer serious complications.

 Unfortunately, things don't always go as planned.